 - Cyber Extortion

-This policy compensates for ransom payment to hackers.
+This policy compensates for ransom payments to hackers.

 - Crisis Management